Selling Affordable Housing

 The definition of a RSL

 Registered Social Landlords are government-funded not-for-profit organisations that provide affordable housing.
-They include housing associations, trusts and cooperatives.
-They work with local authorities to provide homes for people meeting the affordable homes criteria.
+They include housing associations, and cooperatives.
+They work with local authorities to provide homes for people meeting the affordable criteria.
 As well as developing land and building homes, RSL undertake a landlord function by maintaining properties and collecting rent.

 So you want to move from your affordable home

-This may sound simple, but affordable housing or shared ownership schemes can mean that selling your home — because you want to move for a job, relationship, or you need more space for a family — can be complicated.
-Your lease should state any restrictions set by the housing association (all the more reason to be well advised when signing up).
+This may sound simple, but affordable or shared ownership schemes can mean that selling your home — because you want to move for a job, relationship, or you need more space for a family — can be complicated.
+Your should state any restrictions set by the housing association (all the more reason to be well advised when signing up).

 The small print